Vice Provost for Innovation & Entrepreneurship

 Director of Duke University’s Innovation & Entrepreneurship Initiative

 Kip Frey is an entrepreneur, venture capitalist, educator, and community leader.
-He is currently president and CEO of EvoApp, Inc., a business intelligence start-up based in Durham, NC.
-He is the former CEO of Zenph Sound Innovations, Inc., a technology start-up funded in 2009 by his former colleagues at Intersouth Partners – the largest and oldest venture capital firm in the southeast.
+He has served in senior leadership positions in multiple start-up companies and was a partner at Intersouth Partners – the largest and oldest venture capital firm in the Southeast.
 He joined Intersouth in 2000 as a venture partner and served as a full-time partner from 2003 to 2009, working with the firm’s information technology portfolio.